 2016-2020- Faster Production Growth

 This appears to be a fairly rapid growth spurt, coming out of the 2008 financial crisis, and driven by rapid economic growth.
 It also marked the beginning of the COVID lockdown.
+This has had dramatic impacts on living standards, with inflation for goods and services on a relentless rise, and looking like it will continue that way.

 However, if you look at the miles driven chart, you can see the number of miles driven actually flat-lined.
 This also corresponds to the time where the U.S. lifted restrictions on exporting certain Petroleum Products.
-Unless we were exporting gasoline then there was no reason for the increased refinery output, yet it happened.
+Unless we were exporting gasoline, then there was no reason for the increased refinery output, yet it happened.

 2021-2022 - Production Fell Off a Cliff